top of page

 Fire is Awesome.
 Flame Weeding is Awesome.
 It adds FUN to growing garlic.

 Fire is the visible effect of the process of combustion.
 It can appear as flickers of orange, red, yellow, blue and green.
 Fire is a special type of chemical reaction.
 It occurs between oxygen in the air and some sort of fuel.
 The products from the chemical reaction are completely different from the starting material These flickers of heat rippling in the air, require oxygen, heat, and fuel.
 This is considered the "fire triangle."
-Add in the fourth element, like nasty weeds, and we have a sweet chemical reaction, Whew! and you actually have a fire "tetrahedron."
+Add in the fourth element, like nasty weeds, and we have a sweet chemical reaction, Whew! and you have a fire "tetrahedron."

 Growing Garlic is a rewarding experience, though it can be a lot of work.
 Dealing with weeds in a dedicated garlic patch can surely take the fun out of growing garlic.
 Arggg!
 Flame weeding is a viable solution to remove many weeds that compete for and attempt to steal precious nutrients from your prized garlic plants.
 Essentially, Weed Flaming uses heat to destroy the cell structure in the plant's leaf and core structure.
 The weed will no longer put energy toward growth (photosynthesis).
 If the weeds or forbs are flamed when they are small and young, often this process will kill the entire plant including the root system.